aria-systems-group/website/_projects/nasa_coldtech.md

 ---
 name: Expert-Informed Autonomous Science Planning for In-situ Observations and Discoveries                               # Name
+title: Expert-Informed Autonomous Science Planning for In-situ Observations and Discoveries
 layout: project                     # Leave it as it is
 ordering: 2                          # Order to be appeared in the page
 status: current                            # Choose either current or past